alparo/waxNFTdispatcher/README.md

 # waxNFTdispatcher

 This library will help you to transfer or to mint NFTs in the WAX blockchain.
-The library relies on the library pyntelope from FACINGS and on the module loguru for beautiful logs.
+It relies on the library pyntelope for blockchain interaction and on the library loguru for beautiful logs.

 ## Installation